toppers/hakoniwa-px4sim/README.md

 13. **Support for AR Devices:** By wearing an AR device, you can experience the drone being simulated in Hakoniwa in real-time right in front of you.
 For more details, see [here](#Support-for-AR-Devices).

 14. **Web Browser Support:** You can visualize the Hakoniwa Drone Simulation in a web browser.
 The visualization is made possible by registering the Hakoniwa Web Server as a Hakoniwa asset.
 The Hakoniwa Web Server shares Hakoniwa PDU data (such as the drone’s position information) through WebSocket, allowing real-time visualization of the data in a web browser.
 For setup and usage instructions for the Hakoniwa Web Server, see [here](https://github.com/toppers/hakoniwa-webserver).

+15. **Support for Battery:** It is possible to simulate the battery voltage model for Hakoniwa drones.
+The battery voltage model can be configured using the aircraft parameters.
+When the battery level drops below a certain threshold, the drone's flight becomes restricted.
+For details on how to configure the battery voltage model see [here](#Support-for-Battery).

 ![スクリーンショット 2024-01-30 10 22 34](https://github.com/toppers/hakoniwa-px4sim/assets/164193/be993a09-ac40-4328-9602-6a593cd105b1)